-Pages 340-344: The Blob Brush tool behaves in a different fashion from other brushes by creating and editing closed paths.
+Pages 322-326: The Blob Brush tool behaves in a different fashion from other brushes by creating and editing closed paths.
 There are several things to look out for when using this tool.
 First, shapes that have a stroke cannot be edited by the Blob Brush tool.
-If you create with the Blob Brush tool, the selected stroke becomes the fill and in the absence of a stroke color, the fill stays the fill.
+If you create with the Blob Brush tool, the selected stroke becomes the fill and in the absence of a stroke color, the selected fill becomes the fill of the shape.

-Page 342, step 2: The note below step 2 is important.
+Page 324, step 2: The note below step 2 is important.
 Students may find that dragging from one cloud to another will not merge the shapes.
 This is due to the fact that the strokes and fills of the two clouds may be different.
 You can either follow the advice in the note on how to remedy this, or you can select the two clouds and click the Clear Appearance button at the bottom of the Appearance panel to remove the formatting and try again.
 Of course, using the second method, they most likely will need to change the fill color of the cloud.